ewdlop/MathNote/Analytic Number Theory.md

 So confusing.

-Image using analytic number theory to find the latest formula for pi but its conditions require non-real numbers.
+Image using Analytic Number Theory to find the latest formula for pi but its conditions require non-real numbers.

 And we use it.